Instant Runoff Voting and the Reinforcement Paradox: Empirical Results

-In total, we accessed the preference profiles for 352 single-winner IRV elections with at least three candidates.\footnote{Any reference to the number of candidates in an election does not include write-ins.
+In total, we accessed the preference profiles for 416 single-winner IRV elections with at least three candidates.\footnote{Any reference to the number of candidates in an election does not include write-ins.
 In our dataset, write-in candidates receive an insignificant amount of votes and ignoring them does not affect the analysis.} Many of these elections contain more than three candidates; because we are interested in the three-candidate case, for each election we ``reduce'' the number of candidates by running the IRV algorithm until only three candidates remain and then analyze the resulting profile.
 Note that the relationship between the original election and the resulting three-candidate election is not clear with respect to the susceptibility to reinforcement paradoxes.
 It is \emph{a priori} possible that the original election demonstrates a paradox while the reduced three-candidate election does not, and vice versa.
-We use this methodology because we are interested in three-candidate elections and analyzing the elections with more than three candidates in this way the IRV algorithm in this allows us to expand the size of our three-candidate election dataset.
-Moreover, in some cases if the resulting three-candidate election demonstrates a paradox then we can gain insight into how the original election demonstrates a paradox; this is how a reinforcement paradox in a five-candidate Minneapolis city council election was found, for example \cite{MM23}.
+We use this methodology because we are interested in three-candidate elections and analyzing the elections with more than three candidates using the IRV algorithm in this way allows us to expand the size of our three-candidate election dataset.
+Moreover, in some cases if the resulting three-candidate is susceptible to a paradox then we can gain insight into how the original election might be susceptible to a paradox; this is how a reinforcement paradox in a five-candidate Minneapolis city council election was found, for example \cite{MM23}.